-U.S. tech firms file legal brief opposing Trump's immigration ban
+U.S. tech firms file legal brief opposing Trump's travel ban

 "Immigrants or their children founded more than 200 of the companies on the Fortune 500 list."

-U.S. tech firms have been among the more vocal sectors speaking out against the policy, with many of its staff made up of foreign-born nationals.
+U.S. tech companies, which employ many foreign-born nationals, have been among the most vocal groups in speaking out against Trump's travel order, which he has defended as necessary to ensure closer vetting of people coming into the country and better protect the country from the threat of terrorist attacks.

+Amazon.com (AMZN.O) and Expedia (EXPE.O), both based in Washington state, had supported the Seattle lawsuit, asserting that the travel restrictions harmed their businesses.

-The 9th U.S. Circuit Court of Appeals in San Francisco over the weekend denied the Trump administration's request for an immediate stay of the federal judge's temporary restraining order that blocked nationwide the implementation of key parts of the travel ban.
+Over the weekend, the 9th U.S. Circuit Court of Appeals in San Francisco denied the Trump administration's request for an immediate stay of the federal judge's temporary restraining order that blocked nationwide the implementation of key parts of the travel ban.

 But the court said it would reconsider the government's request after receiving more information.

+The government has until 3 p.m.
+PST (2300 GMT) on Monday to submit additional legal briefs to the appeals court in support of Trump's executive order.
+Following that, the court is expected to act quickly, and a decision either way may ultimately result in the case reaching the U.S. Supreme Court.

-(Reporting by Chris Michaud; Editing by Simon Cameron-Moore)
+(Reporting by Chris Michaud; Editing by Simon Cameron-Moore and Frances Kerry)